 George Street Studios Residency

-The Helpmann Academy is thrilled to announce the recipients of the fourth iteration of the George Street Studios Residency.
+The Helpmann Academy is delighted to announce the first two recipients of the George Street Studios Residency in 2021.

 The Helpmann Academy George Street Studios residency is an initiative of Helpmann Academy, delivered in partnership with George Street Studios.

 Image 1: Lauren Murphy, Work in Progress, photo by the artist.

 Image 2: Ellis Moseley, Super Duper Flying Fun Show, photo by Michael Haines.